Establishment of College Committees

 1. The college president or designee appoints the chair of the committee.
 The chair may be an administrator, classified staff person, or faculty member.
 Co-chairs may be appointed.

-3. The committee chair or co-chairs will be responsible for announcing in the College Bulletin the following:
+3. The committee chair or co-chairs will be responsible for announcing through the official communications channels, the following:

 a.
 Title of Committee

 e.
 Designate whether the committee is permanent (ongoing) or ad hoc

 f.
 Invite interested staff to become members of the committee